suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ### Auto Use Potion Item Setting
 In this version, I've added `AutoUseKey` to `IPotionItem` so you can set key to potion items, the key will being used by `AutoUsePotion` component to use potion automatically by defined condition.
 For example, if you have `HpPotionItem`, its `AutoUseKey` is `HpPotion`.
 Then in `AutoUsePotion` component, its `conditionType` is `Hp`, its `useWhenRateLessThan` is `0.5`, its `key` is `HpPotionItem`.
 Then while playing, if your character's HP < 50% it will use `HpPotionItem`.

+### Change XXXExtension class file name to XXXExtensions
+Such as `CharacterDataExtension` to `CharacterDataExtensions`, `PlayerCharacterDataExtension` to `PlayerCharacterDataExtensions`.

 ### Client Authoritative Entity Movement will be validated at server

 ### Bug Fixes